tstuefe/JEP387/jep.md

 A consideration is fragmentation of virtual memory resulting from this.
 In order to keep virtual memory fragmentation at bay, memory needs to be committed and uncommitted in a sufficiently coarse - and tunable - granularity.

 This JEP proposes to section the Metaspace memory into homogeneous units for the purpose of committing and uncommitting ("commit granules").
 A commit granule can only be committed and uncommitted as a whole.
-The underlying mapped region shall keep track the commit state of the granules it contains.
+The underlying mapped region shall keep track of the commit state of the granules it contains.
 Upper layers can request committing and uncommitting ranges of commit granules.

 The size of these commit granules shall be tunable and by default large enough to keep virtual memory fragmentation manageable.